sugarmo/AnchorPal/README.md

 # Closing

-AnchorKit is designed to be flexbile and readable, hope you can enjoy it, if don't, please feel free to tell us.
+AnchorPal is designed to be flexbile and readable, hope you can enjoy it, if don't, please feel free to tell us.